google-marketing-solutions/backgroundr/README.md

 This spins up the Angular development server at `http://localhost:4200`.

 ### Deployment
-To build the TypeScript codebase, compile and inject the Angular app into Google Apps Script format, and push via [`aside`](https://github.com/google/aside):
+To build the TypeScript codebase, compile and inject the Angular app into Google Apps Script format, and push via Google Clasp:

 1. **Login to clasp**:
    ```bash